-Celtic music - listen and download these beautiful Gaelic song and music sheets for piano, free!
+Celtic music - listen to my piano video, then the YouTube video, then download this beautiful Gaelic song and music sheet for piano!

 If G minor is too hard for your piano student, have them approach it in the key of Am.
-No black notes!
+No black keys!

 The tricky thing for a young pianist with this melody is WAITING long enough through the held notes, and not rushing to the next beat.
 Very important, and a good skill.

 Please scroll down the page for the links to the printable PDFs.